Pymetheus/YoutubeExtractor/README.md

 - [License](#license)

 ## Instructions
-Simply enter the YouTube url into the python program and specify if you want to download only the audio and/or write the data to the MySQL database.
+Simply enter the YouTube url from a playlist or single track into the python program and specify if you want to download only the audio and/or write the data to the MySQL database.

 If you decide to write metadata to database, the installation of MySQL is required manually.